PRIIPs: Recommended Holding Period has been saved

 One of the concepts introduced by the PRIIPs regulation is the “Recommended Holding Period”, or RHP.
 Within the Key Information Document (or PRIIPs KID), a whole section entitled “How long should I hold it and can I take my money out early?” is dedicated to disclose this RHP, a number expressed in years.
 The manufacturer of the product describes in this section the reasons for selecting the particular RHP and impacts of cashing-in early, in terms of risk, early exit penalties or applicability of capital guarantees.

-By contrast, the UCITS regulation does not require any explicit specification of the investment horizon, except for a simple mention in the “Investment policy” section of the KÌID.
+By contrast to the PRIIPs regulation, the UCITS regulation does not require any explicit specification of the investment horizon, except for a simple mention in the “Investment policy” section of the KÌID.
 Similarly, MiFID II regulation allows for less granular definition of investment horizon using descriptive phrases.
 On that matter, PRIIPs shows more prescriptive and detailed than other regulations.
-In turn, the RHP plays an important role in the calculation of multiple metrics displayed in the KID.
+In turn, the RHP plays an important role in the calculation of multiple metrics displayed in the KID and with the new RTS, also influences the data requirements for the computation of the performance scenarios..

 The choice of RHP by the PRIIP’s manufacturer is thus crucial.
 It results from a difficult trade-off between various factors, e.g. the nature of the product, the specific profile of the investor it is intended for, and the market practices for similar products.